rtcidle

 tcpdump -p); which events wake the computer can

-usually be configured in the BIOS
+usually be configured in the BIOS; the serial port could be

 - Currently, rtcidle wakes up for every cron or at job,